ewan-klein/dataliteracy/data_literacy_bos.md

 * You will submit a report of 500&ndash;1000 words which identifies one or more specific problems, describes what actions you might undertake to address this problem and broadly identifies three types of data which could be used to develop a possible solution.

 10 hours field research
-3 hours preparation of presentation
 7 hours preparation of report
+5 hours preparation of presentation
-?? hours peer feedback?
+3 hours peer assessment

 [formatively assessed]